 The role of the External Examiner

 External examining provides one of the principal means for maintaining UK academic standards within autonomous higher education providers.
-External examining is therefore an integral and essential part of institutional quality assurance, as outlined by the QAA (Chapter B7 of the UK Quality Code).
+External examining is therefore an integral and essential part of institutional quality assurance, as outlined by the QAA Quality Code.

 The purposes of the external examining system are to ensure that:

 - All qualifications awarded are comparable in standard in different universities and institutions of higher education in the United Kingdom and comply with the QAA Quality Code;

 - The system of assessment is fair and operated appropriately in the determination of marks awarded to students.

 - The role of the external examiner is carried out via consideration of assessed work, attendance at Programme Examination Boards, and completion of an External Examiner report, following the final Examination Board for each year.
 This role is to: